 They would marry.

 Sets created by Academy Award-winning John De Cuir, “Cleopatra” is saturated in extravagance.
-One, in particular, was her lavish gold barge, feminine in architecture, pink incense surrounds it, handmaidens throw petals into the water as a sign of welcome, it is both alluring and seductive.
+One in particular was her lavish gold barge.
+Feminine in architecture, pink incense surrounds it and handmaidens throw petals into the water as a sign of welcome; it is both alluring and seductive.
 The banquet held for Lord Antony is luxurious where Cleopatra flexes her feminine mystique in an attempt to beguile Antony, of which she, of course, succeeds.